🥸 Nietzsche Bot

 The prompt I use is actually quite a bit longer than this, with more details about me, and Nietzsche, and more examples of questions and answers.

-This model does not currently remember any context of previous quesions you asked, so it is not able to hold a continuous conversation.
+This model does not currently remember any context of previous questions you asked, so it is not able to hold a continuous conversation.
 This would however be possible with this method as well: I would just have to put that previous conversation into the prompt.
 I'd have to provide a lot more examples, and prompts would get very large - probably larger than the OpenAI API allows.

 This is often called one-shot learning, or few-shot learning, because only a couple of examples are given, and the model is not actually updated.
 See this as 'short-term memory': the model will forget everything after it gives you an answer.
 There are 'long-term memory' methods to train such models.
 In the context of OpenAI's pre-trained models, the way to do this would be through fine-tuning an existing model.
 This requires a lot of examples, more than I have, but maybe I'll make a fine-tuned Nietzsche model as a follow-up.
 The reward would be better support for longer conversations, better quality in general, and shorter prompts so less money I have to give to OpenAI.